 - Tweaked profile (-150 mV undervolted CPU, Turbo Mode GPU, +160 MHz Clock/ +320 MHz Memory, fans on Max): CPU: ~3.9 GHz, 86 C; GPU: ~1.55 GHz, 70 C.

-The software does not allow to create a fan curve, but you can manually set the speed of each fan, and if you opt for speeds of around 4500 rpm (about 80% of their max) paired with the Extreme GPU Overclocking mode (+160 MHz Clock, +320 Memory) and the CPU undervolted at -150 mV, that translates in CPU stats of ~3.9 GHz, 86 C; GPU: ~1.48 GHz, 73 C in Witcher 3, as well as noise levels of around 46-48 dB at head-level, which is much easier to cover with headphones.
+The software does not allow to create a fan curve, but you can manually set the speed of each fan.
+Opting for speeds of around 4500 rpm (about 80% of their max) paired with the Extreme GPU Overclocking mode (+160 MHz Clock, +320 Memory) and the CPU undervolted at -150 mV, translates in stats of CPU ~3.9 GHz, 86 C; GPU: ~1.48 GHz, 73 C in Witcher 3.
+Moreover, noise levels are only around 46-48 dB at head-level on this profile, which is much easier to cover with headphones.

-I must warn you to take our findings with a grain of salt, as this laptop is pre-production I also suggest going through our review of the 17-inch Predator Helios 300, just to see how the same hardware and thermal module perform in a larger chassis.
+In the end, I must warn you to take our findings with a grain of salt, as our sample of the Helio 300 gaming laptop is pre-production.
+I also suggest going through our review of the 17-inch Predator Helios 300 as well, to find out how the same hardware and thermal module perform in a larger chassis.

 Noise, Heat, Connectivity, speakers, and others

-The 2019 Predator Helios 300 gets a redesigned thermal implementation.
-Acer ditched their asymmetric design of the past and went with a more standard solution, with a set of the AeroBlade fans flanking the components, and a multitude on heatpipes spread over the CPU/GPU and VRM.
-It’s interesting that the two fans are not the same and use a different blade design.
+The 2019 Acer Predator Helios 300 gets a redesigned thermal implementation.
+Acer ditched the asymmetric design of the past generation and went with a more standard solution, with a set of the AeroBlade fans flanking the components and a multitude of heatpipes spread over the CPU/GPU and VRAM.
+It’s interesting that the design includes two different types of fans, with different blade designs.

-Based on our findings so far, this is a proper upgrade, considering the thermal performance of the older Helios 300 modes, as well as the higher power hardware and more compact chassis of this new generation.
+Based on our findings so far, this is an excellent upgrade, considering the thermal performance of the older Helios 300 modes.
+And let’s not forget there are also higher power hardware and a more compact chassis on this new generation.

-The fans get very loud (55-56 dB at head level) on the Max settings, with Cool Boost on, but keep the components at bay.
-However, a fair bit of the heat is still transferred out to the metallic interior shell, with the area at the top of the keyboard feeling very hot.
-Despite the fact that the readings only measure temperatures in the mid-40s, the metal’s thermal conductivity makes the surface uncomfortable to touch.
-On the other hand, the WASD and Arrow keys stay at around 35-37 degrees Celsius, which is fine for everyday use and won’t cause sweaty hands in most environments.
+The fans get very loud (55-56 dB at head level) on the Max settings, with Cool Boost on, but allow the hardware components to run well.
+Moreover, a fair bit of the heat is transferred out to the metallic shell, with the area at the top of the keyboard feeling very hot.
+Despite the fact that we only measured temperatures in the mid-40s, the metal’s thermal conductivity makes the surface uncomfortable to touch.
+On the other hand, the WASD and Arrow keys stay at around 35-37 degrees Celsius, which is fine for gaming.

 The fans are still both active with daily use on the Auto fan profile, at around 2000-2500 rpm and 38-40 dB at head level.
 You can switch them off if you want a perfectly quiet laptop, but that will significantly impact temperatures, especially on our sample that kept calling on the dGPU on battery.
-Retail units should stay cooler even with the fans switched OFF, so overall I wish Acer would allow users to create a custom fan curve in the Predator Sense app, based on temperatures brackets, as the Auto profile is a bit too aggressive at the bottom and keeps the fans spinning faster than they need to, and too lazy at the top, spinning the fans too slowly when higher speeds would be required.
-Hopefully, they’ll provide that in a future upgrade, or better yet, improve the Auto profile.
+Retail units should stay cooler even with the fans switched OFF.

 *Daily Use – streaming Netflix on EDGE for 30 minutes, fans on Auto (38-40 dB)